NblYb/medibooking-booking-service-server/README.md

 * Get all the doctors
 * Get all the languages
 * Get all the specialization
+* Once the appointment booking completed, the appointment detail will be sent to a Rabbitmq queue for email service to retrieve.

 ## How to run this application